danielsnick3/linked-blog-starter-md/Nagoblin.md

 Heat Gauge: For each point of damage dealt by this creature, this creature gains 1 heat.
 This creature may consume 50/100 heat to perform incredible feats.

-Strike/Throw: as a bonus action this creature may attempt to strike/throw 1 enemy.
+Strike/Throw: As a bonus action, this creature may attempt to strike/throw 1 enemy.
 The enemy must choose strike or throw, if they are correct the attempt fails otherwise a strike (attack) or throw (attempt to prone with a dc 19 strength saving throw) is attempted.

 Normal Moves